Table of Contents

 - Click "OK".

-3. How do you add write protection a flash drive?
+3. How do you add write protection to a flash drive?

 There are three ways to can enable write protection on a USB flash drive: